-And that will be the focus of this Ernie Ball Paradigm strings review because, in my opinion, that is what’s important when deciding which strings to buy and how much to spend on them – I think you will agree?
+In my opinion, that’s what is important when deciding which strings to buy and how much to spend on them, I think you will agree?

 So, I’ll comment on:

 Let me address this point right now because it’s true, they are indeed when compared to standard Ernie Ball, Fender and D’Addario strings (to name a few) more expensive.

 I wrote in my Ernie Ball M Steel strings review about the relative costs of strings when compared to the cost of your guitar and how important strings are in the transmission of your playing from your fingers and pick to the guitar itself, they form the only transmission link in that chain.